 4. Data Protection

-Data asset protection isn't a component of endpoint security if you're using the strictest definitions of the concept.
-However, it's hard to develop an effective strategy without consideration for data protection, which is really the ultimate goal of any information security program.
+Data asset protection isn't a component of endpoint security if you use the strictest definitions of the concept.
+However, it's hard to develop an effective strategy without considering data protection, which is really the ultimate goal of any information security program.

-By securing your endpoints and limiting access, you're removing possible methods of exposure for your data.
-In addition to the endpoint security tools discussed above, your organization should ensure you've addressed:
+By securing your endpoints and limiting access, you're removing possible exposure methods for your data.
+In addition to the endpoint security tools discussed above, your organization should ensure you've addressed the following:

 • Data Encryption